L1Cafe/docker-murmur/README.md

 ## Description

-This is a barebones docker container built using busybox and a statically compiled version of murmurd from the [official website](https://www.mumble.info).
+This is a barebones docker container built using busybox and a statically compiled version of murmur from the [official website](https://www.mumble.info).

 It's configured to look for the configuration file in `/etc/murmur.ini`.